 Fantasy Football: The Top 5 Healthiest Running Backs

-For my newest series here on the Fantasy Footballers, I will be examining the top 5 healthiest and most dependable players from an injury perspective at the skill positions.
+For my newest series here on the Fantasy Footballers, I will be examining the top 5 healthiest and most dependable players from an injury perspective at the skill positions, click here for healthy product options for your body.
 We will start out by looking at the running back position, but look out for the wide receiver and tight end articles on the site soon!

 Criteria for this list include injury history, number of games missed, and number of years played in the NFL.
 Rookies were excluded, and players must have played at least 2 NFL seasons as the starter order to be considered.
 Additionally, these players are all starters at their position.
 The players listed below are in no particular order.
 Not surprisingly, these players are strongly associated with the risk score (lower score = less risk) from the player rankings in the Ultimate Draft Kit.